waitandhope123/ncft-formal-field-theory/INTRODUCTION.md

 constrained models are tractable but may lack structural depth or physical relevance.

-Non-Local Consciousness Field Theory (NCFT) is developed as a response to this tension.
-Rather than attempting to model consciousness as a phenomenological process or emergent narrative, NCFT defines a minimal interaction field framework in which coherence, boundedness, and deterministic structure are enforced at the axiomatic level.
+Non-Local Consciousness Field Theory (NCFT-core) is developed as a response to this tension.
+Rather than attempting to model consciousness as a phenomenological process or emergent narrative, NCFT-core defines a minimal, formally closed interaction field framework in which boundedness, normalization, and deterministic structure are enforced at the axiomatic level.
 The theory is deliberately narrow in scope and is intended to characterize a specific class of interaction dynamics rather than provide a universal explanatory model.

-At its core, NCFT treats interacting entities as unit-normalized fields coupled exclusively through pairwise bilinear interactions.
-A projection operator enforces normalization and coherence, while a closure condition restricts collective behavior to pure pairwise contributions.
-These constraints are not introduced heuristically: extensive computational exploration demonstrates that relaxing them leads to predictable breakdowns of boundedness, stability, or inferential control.
+At its core, NCFT-core treats interacting entities as unit-normalized field states coupled exclusively through pairwise bilinear interactions.
+A projection operator defines the admissible state space, restricting dynamics to the unit-norm manifold, while a closure condition eliminates all higher-order collective terms.
+These constraints are not heuristic: executable computational stress testing demonstrates that relaxing any of them leads to immediate loss of well-posedness, boundedness, or deterministic behavior.

-The theory is explicitly phase-restricted.
-Only coherent regimes—defined by bounded frequency dispersion and enforced projection—are claimed to exhibit stable NCFT dynamics.
-Within these regimes, NCFT dynamics are strongly stable and dynamically gapped, exhibiting finite relaxation times and no evidence of marginal stability, chaotic wandering, or glassy behavior.
-Perturbations decay rapidly, and coherent attractors dominate late-time dynamics.
+NCFT-core exhibits strongly damped, non-critical dynamics.
+Across all tested constructions, valid flows converge to a single global attractor, with no evidence of clustering, metastability, marginal modes, chaotic wandering, or glassy behavior.
+Perturbations decay on finite timescales, and no alternative basins of attraction are observed.

+Frequency coherence, defined via bounded dispersion of field-associated frequencies, serves only as a classificatory descriptor of regimes.
+Computational results demonstrate that frequency dispersion—static or dynamical—does not alter state alignment, stability, or attractor structure.
+Coherence neither stabilizes nor destabilizes NCFT-core dynamics.

-NCFT does not seek criticality, scale-free behavior, or emergent long-range order.
+NCFT-core does not seek criticality, scale-free behavior, or emergent long-range order.
 When interactions are restricted to local graphs, collective behavior remains short-range, characterized by a finite correlation length that saturates well below system size.
-Under noise and external drive, NCFT admits stable non-equilibrium steady states with bounded, noise-dominated fluctuations, reinforcing its interpretation as an effective rather than fundamental field theory.
+No phase transitions or scale invariance are observed.

-NCFT is validated exclusively through executable computational models.
-An extensive toy suite probes stability, interaction topology, noise and openness, inverse identifiability limits, coarse-graining behavior, spectral structure, and statistical detectability.
+Validation of NCFT-core is conducted exclusively through executable computational toy models designed for falsification rather than demonstration.
+The toy suite probes projection enforcement, interaction topology, frequency structure, clustering, spectral properties, and failure modes.
 Both successful and failed constructions inform the final scope of the theory.
 Claims are restricted strictly to behaviors that persist across this validation program.

-The goal of NCFT is not maximal explanatory reach, but maximal structural clarity within a well-defined interaction class.
-By sharply defining its axioms, phase constraints, dynamical character, and epistemic limits, the theory aims to provide a stable foundation for further exploration, comparison, or potential empirical correspondence—without presupposing such extensions.
+The goal of NCFT-core is not maximal explanatory reach, but maximal structural clarity within a precisely delimited interaction class.
+By sharply defining its axioms, admissible state space, dynamical character, and epistemic limits, the theory provides a stable reference framework.
+Any extension beyond this core—through additional variables, alternative manifolds, or modified interaction rules—constitutes a new theory rather than a refinement of NCFT-core.